 When you’re making potholders, you a need yarn that’s

 - Machine washable

-- Absorbs liquids (good for times when you accidentally create spills!)
+- Absorbs liquids (when you accidentally create spills!)

 - Holds its shape after washing

 - Any color you fancy (I don’t recommend light colors)

 - A price you can afford

 (The above qualities make great yarn for scarves.
 So there’s a project to make with the leftover scraps!)

 Here are other factors to consider.
 The main reason for using a potholder is to avoid burnt fingers or marks on kitchen surfaces.